-Type of school Who is the admission authority?
-Who deals with complaints about arrangements?
-Who is responsible for arranging/providing for an appeal against refusal of a place at the school?
+Type of school Who is the Who deals with Who is responsible for arranging/providing for admission complaints about an appeal against refusal of a place at the authority? arrangements? school?
 Academy Academy trust Schools Adjudicator Academy trust

 Legal Framework